 Bush supporters quickly encouraged other supporters through message boards to call local radio stations in protest … even if those supporters didn’t actually normal listen to the country stations they were protesting.

-As I said before, Merle Haggard released a song called “America First” and received little, if any criticism.
-Willie Nelson, God love him, went so far as to call 9/11 a conspiracy by the Bush administration for garnering support for the war.
-You can see that here since I’m obviously not linking it to the main site.
+As previously mentioned, too, Merle Haggard released a song called “America First” and received little, if any, criticism.
+Willie Nelson went so far as to call 9/11 a conspiracy by the Bush administration for garnering support for the war.

 So if country legends were saying arguably worse things during this time and poor callout research couldn’t be blamed, what was the reason behind this swift eradication of the Dixie Chicks’ music?

-Well, aside from the genre not giving a care about any of the legends by the late ’80s, signed by President Bill Clinton, the Telecommunications Act of 1996 forever changed the way the music industry operated.
-Basically, it opened the doors for country music to become a genre of strict formats.
+Well, aside from the genre not giving a care about any of its legends by the late ’80s, signed by President Bill Clinton, the Telecommunications Act of 1996 forever changed the way the music industry operated.
+In a nutshell, it opened the doors for country music to become a genre of strict formats.
 In the 1940s, the United States Federal Communications Commission had strictly limited corporate conglomerates to owning a single station.
-The passage of time loosened those guidelines, as by 1996, the ownership was now capped at 40 per owner.
+The passage of time loosened those guidelines, as by 1996, the ownership was capped at 40 per owner.
 With the 1996 act, owners could now own an unlimited number of radio stations.

-As you might imagine, this led to consolidation and homogenization.
+Naturally, this led to consolidation and homogenization.
 Clear Channel Communications, the biggest radio owner of all, grew to own over 1,200 radio stations.
-As of 2002, only 10 companies controlled a 65 percent share of the radio audience.
-These radio stations all operated in uniform fashion.
+As of 2002, only 10 companies controlled a 65 percent share of the radio audience; these radio stations all operated in uniform fashion.

 At first, country music merely saw two effects of this act.
 One, stars could now compete in stature with stars of other categories.
 Two, and on the other hand, certain stars had worn out their welcome on country radio.
 While George Strait, Alan Jackson and Reba McEntire transitioned just fine into the 2000s, artists like Shania Twain and Garth Brooks essentially vanished by this point.

 Back to the point of homogenization, country music (or rather, country radio) had found its ideal sound without a huge star image to complicate matters.
-Country was happy with just being well … country.
-It was actually a problem for country music to get *too* hot.
-Radio needed a bigger piece of the listening demographic to stay relevant to the record industry and advertisers.
+Country was happy with just being, well … country.
+It was actually a problem for country music to get too “hot.”
+Radio, in other words, needed a bigger piece of the listening demographic to stay relevant to the record industry and advertisers.

-In other words, sit down, shut up, look pretty and don’t draw too much attention.
+Basically, sit down, shut up, look pretty and don’t draw too much attention.
 Getting on the wrong side of the broadcasting corporation spelled the end.
-Starting in 2001, Clear Channel was even more restrictive over what was and wasn’t acceptable to be heard by the general public in a post 9/11 world.
-Shortly after the attack on the World Trade Center, a list containing more than 150 popular music songs which were now deemed unfit for airplay was sent to Clear Channel owned radio stations.
+Starting in 2001, Clear Channel was even more restrictive over what was and wasn’t acceptable for the general public to hear in a post 9/11 world.
+Shortly after the attack on the World Trade Center, a list containing more than 150 popular music songs, which were now deemed unfit for airplay, was sent to Clear Channel owned radio stations.
 Sure, there were concerns over the grieving public, but more importantly, they were concerned with programming which might paint the President or U.S. foreign policy in a bad light.

 Through their inherited power, Cumulus and Cox companies banned Dixie Chicks music from being played on radio stations.

-What that means is ever since the incident more than a decade ago, most songs now were expected to fit neatly into a prescribed format, with one song’s features similar to the next one in line.
+What that means is, ever since the incident over a decade ago, most songs now were expected to fit neatly into a prescribed format, with one song’s features similar to the next one in line.

 If it isn’t clear by now, the Dixie Chicks ban runs deeper than just what Maines said.
-There was legitimate anger as said before (and as evidenced by that picture above), but their virtual erasing from the establishment is one that reflected something more than words.
+There was legitimate anger, as said before, but their virtual erasing from the establishment is one that reflected something more than words.

 Since that time, the group has remained together, with every member exploring their own side projects at one point or another.
 On November 2, 2016, the band performed “Daddy Lessons” alongside Beyoncé at the 50th anniversary of the Country Music Association Awards.
 A studio version of the performance was released to digital outlets the following day and reached No. 41 on the pop charts.